kbase/cdm-jupyterhub/docs/minio_guide.md

 ## Prerequisites

-1. Establish a tunnel to connect to the MinIO server (this step can be skipped if you are using the JupyterHub environment):
+1. Establish a tunnel to connect to the MinIO server (this step can be skipped if you are already in the JupyterHub environment):

     ```bash
     ssh -f -N -L 9002:10.58.1.104:9002 <ac.anl_username>@login1.berkeley.kbase.us